 NCERT Exemplar Class 11 Maths Solutions Chapter 9 has been assembled very carefully by our experts.
-In our daily lives, we often come across patterns—like the increasing number of chairs in each row of an auditorium, or savings added to a piggy bank every month.
-These patterns are perfect examples of sequences and series .
+In our daily lives, we often come across patterns such as the increasing number of chairs in each row of an auditorium, or savings added to a piggy bank every month.
+These patterns are perfect examples of sequences and series.
 A sequence is simply a list of numbers arranged in a particular order, while a series is the sum of the terms of a sequence.
 In Class 11, you’ll learn about arithmetic and geometric progressions, how to find terms, and how to calculate their sums.
 These concepts are not only useful in mathematics but also in finance, computer science, and real-world planning.

-NCERT Exemplar Class 11 Maths chapter 9 solutions cover a variety of topics linked with sequences and series.
-Class 11 Maths NCERT exemplar solutions chapter 9 also helps with establishing relationships between different terms of sequence and series, followed by varied numerical problems and their solutions for practice and a better understanding of the concept.
+NCERT Exemplar Class 11 Maths Chapter 9 Solutions cover a variety of topics linked with sequences and series.
+Class 11 Maths NCERT Exemplar Solutions Chapter 9 also helps with establishing relationships between different terms of sequence and series, followed by varied numerical problems and their Solutions for practice and a better understanding of the concept.

-Class 11 Maths chapter 9 solutions Exercise: 9.3 |
+| Class 11 Maths Chapter 9 Solutions Exercise: 9.3 Page number: 161-164 Total questions: 36 |

 Answer: